acoli-repo/conll-rdf/json-tutorial.md

 }
 ```

 Each entry in the list contains the key "class", which stores the name of the class to be used.
-The remaining keys vary depending on this class.
+The remaining keys vary depending on the class.

 See [the template](src/template.conf.json) for more options.